oblivia-simplex/Narrativity/2_rice.md

 neighborhood.
 The ones spitting on street corners.
 I only fear displeasing you.
 My soul this pain in here to take.
-Every single night small men with dusty skin sneak through my bedroom window, wake me from nightmares, from God\'s breath with their mad tales and pointy fingers.
+Every single night small men with dusty skin sneak through my bedroom window, wake me from nightmares, from God's breath with their mad tales and pointy fingers.
 Seven screaming horses.
 Their voices, pain escaping from the shadows.
 Breathing their voices into my bones.
 I could not see myself dressed in these clothes.
 Drunken nights on a boat.
 I